-By using floating panels they are avoiding the more costly solution of land based options.
-If built on on reservoirs already in use for hydropower they are very cost effective as they can plug in to the existing links and then directly to the power grid.
+By using floating panels they are avoiding the more costly solution of land-based options.
+If built on reservoirs already in use for hydropower they are very cost-effective as they can plug into the existing links and then directly to the power grid.

 Portugals Floating Island of Solar Panels